-Law of Torts including Consumer protection laws and M.V.
-4 Accident
+Law of Torts including Consumer Protection Law and M.V.
+Act 4

 UNIT 1: EVOLUTION DEFINITION, NATURE, SCOPE AND OBJECTS OF LAW OF TORTS 5 Hrs.
 Learning Outcome:On completion of this Unit students will be able to describe tortuous liability in general and distinguish the same from crimes and breaches of contracts.